Truckers Aid Hunger Crisis

-The Indy Hunger Network, a charity that dedicates its efforts towards feeding the hungry, has launched a new Food Drop program that allows truck drivers to donate rejected food deliveries to charity.
+the Indy Hunger Network, a charity that dedicates its efforts towards feeding the hungry, has launched a new Food Drop program.
+The programs helps truckers aid hunger crisis by donating rejected food deliveries to charity.

 Truckers who make runs to grocery stores to drop off orders of food often are told that the food will not be accepted.
 Whether there was an ordering error or the delivered food is not up to the store’s standards, the rejected food often ends up directly in a landfill.
 These items consist primarily of foods that are still edible and packaged with unbroken seals.